thiagosindra/higher-resolution-hypothesis/README.md

 ## Overview

 **The Higher-Resolution Hypothesis** proposes that autism arises not from isolated dysfunctions, but from a distinct *mode of neural organization*.
 It introduces the **Distributed Pathway Model (DPM)** — a mechanistic framework describing how increased local branching and distributed propagation of neural activity can produce *higher representational density* throughout the brain.

-This distributed topology enriches perception, memory, and associative thinking — creating what can be called *higher-resolution cognition* — but also increases energetic demand, instability, and vulnerability to overload.
-The model provides a structural bridge between molecular genetics, circuit-level physiology, and autistic phenomenology.
+This distributed topology enriches perception, memory, and associative thinking — creating what can be called *higher-resolution cognition* — but also imposes **dual constraints**: enhanced inhibition (creating selectivity and inflexibility) and energy competition (creating context-dependent failures and progressive degradation).
+When energy depletes, weakened inhibition enables **cascade susceptibility**, elevating risk for runaway activation and seizure-like events.
+The model provides a structural bridge between molecular genetics, circuit-level physiology, and lived autistic experience.

 ---